deuch/aks-starter/policies/README.md

 ### How it works

-Eeach time a ingress is created in a applicative namespace, the policy check the host parameters in the ingress http rule definition.
+Eeach time an ingress is created in a applicative namespace, the policy check the host parameters in the ingress http rule definition.

 Let say you have a namespace called app1, granted http rule name must have this pattern : *.namespace.domainName